 - Make a note of your vehicle's location and garage deck number/stairway before leaving the car deck.

 - Access to the ship's vehicle (cargo) decks during the voyage is prohibited.

 - Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

 - In order to avoid air pollution, don't start the engine until instructed.

-The ship operator Viking Line (founded in 1959, headquartered in Mariehamn, Aland Finland) serves the cargo and passenger shipping traffic between Sweden and Finland (via Aland Islands), Estonia and Poland.
-Viking current fleet includes the ships Amorella, Cinderella, Gabriella, Grace, Mariella, Rosella, XPRS.
+The shipowner Viking Line (founded in 1959, headquartered in Mariehamn, Aland Finland) serves the cargo and passenger shipping traffic between Sweden and Finland (via Aland Islands), Estonia and Poland.
+Viking current fleet includes the ships Amorella, Cinderella, Gabriella, Glory (2021), Grace, Mariella, Rosella, XPRS.

 The vessel's construction started on December 15, 1988 (keel-laying) and was floated out on April 15, 1989.
 It was delivered to SF Line (now VIKING LINE) on November 7, 1989, and started its maiden crossing on November 8.

 Ferry's hull is ice-strengthened (classed "1A Super") allowing shipping operations in icy waters without icebreaking vessel assistance.
 Ship's powerplant includes 4x Wartsila marine diesel engines (model 12ZAV40S, total power output 28,8 MW).
 Propulsion consists of two shaft lines with fixed pitch propellers.

 Initially, the ferry served the Sweden-Finland route Stockholm-Helsinki, leaving weekly from Helsinki (Mondays, Wednesdays, Fridays).
 The ship also operated on 1-day cruises (24-hour crossings) leaving weekly from Helsinki (Fridays, Saturdays, Sundays).